Minister without portfolio: Australia

-Willie Kelly was given the title in the Cook Ministry from June 1913 to September 1914.
+James Hutchison was given the title in the First Fisher ministry, and Willie Kelly was given the title in the Cook Ministry from June 1913 to September 1914.

 Stanley Bruce was given the title of minister without portfolio when he took up his position in 1932 as the Commonwealth Minister in London.
 He was given the title by Lyons' Cabinet so that he could better represent the PM and his colleagues free from the limitations of a portfolio.
 In this case the title was a promotion and carried considerable responsibilities.